apatyk/Personal-Website/src/pages/portfolio/index.md

 ---
 # Photography Portfolio

-I like to take photos - lots of them.
+I'm passionate about taking photos - a lot of them.
 Ever since I first got a camera in my hand when I was 7, I've been taking pictures and loving every second of it just like my dad and his dad before him and... well you get the idea - it's a family thing.
-Photography has introduced me to some awesome people and taken me some truly amazing places.
+Photography has introduced me to some awesome people and taken me to some truly amazing places.

 Scroll down to find some of my work ✌️